Proshnick2016/defaultAppSetting/README.md

 # defaultAppSetting

-chanhe elsint for react app(now it's not)
+chenge elsint for react app(now it's not)